yonetmen/firmadanteklif-application/README.md

 2- Install Cmder
 -
-#### Using cmd.exe is not an alternative, you first thing to do is a download and install a good Console Emulator.
+#### Using cmd.exe is not an alternative, first thing to do is download and install a good Console Emulator.

 - Open your `cmd.exe` (Run as Administrator) (for the last time)
 - Run: `C:\> choco install cmdermini`